State Authorization

 in their home state as well.
 If you wish to file a complaint in your home state regarding

-an institutional complaint, please view your State and agency Contacts.
+an institutional complaint, please view your State Portal Entity Contacts.

 - North Carolina Residents: If your complaint is not resolved at the institutional level (Step 1), then you may refer your complaint to the North Carolina Post-Secondary Education Complaint Process of the Licensure Division of the University of North Carolina System Office.
-The policy is at Student Complaint Policy (PDF); the complaint form is at Student Complaint Form (PDF).
+The policy is at Student Complaint Policy; the complaint form is at Student Complaint Form.